 To allow us to send requests to you to turn your assets on and off we need to communicate over an Application Programme Interface (API).
-The API will also be used to send us your metre readings.
+The API will also be used to send us your meter readings.

-More information can be found in our API guide.
+More information can be found in our API Guide.

 The following presentation summarises the payment mechanism.

-Take a look at an example earning statement.
+Take a look at an example earning statement

 Yes, if you have an alternative/non-firm connection such as Active Network Management (ANM), Timed or Intertrip connection that limits you from exporting under certain conditions/ times of day, this will not affect your ability to participate in Flexible Power.